In Defense of the Indefensible: A Very Naive Approach to High-Dimensional Inference: Abstract

 \section{Abstract}

-{ In recent years, a great deal of interest has focused on conducting inference on the parameters in a linear model in the high-dimensional setting.
-In this paper, we consider a simple and very na\"{i}ve two-step procedure for this task, in which we (i) fit a lasso model in order to obtain a subset of the variables; and (ii) fit a least squares model on the lasso-selected set.
+{ A great deal of interest has recently focused on conducting inference on the parameters in a high-dimensional linear model.
+In this paper, we consider a simple and very na\"{i}ve two-step procedure for this task, in which we (i) fit a lasso model in order to obtain a subset of the variables, and (ii) fit a least squares model on the lasso-selected set.
 Conventional statistical wisdom tells us that we cannot make use of the standard statistical inference tools for the resulting least squares model (such as confidence intervals and $p$-values), since we peeked at the data twice: once in running the lasso, and again in fitting the least squares model.
-However, in this paper, we show that under a certain set of assumptions, with high probability, the set of variables selected by the lasso is deterministic.
-Consequently, the na\"{i}ve two-step approach can yield confidence intervals that have asymptotically correct coverage, as well as p-values with proper Type-I error control.
-Furthermore, this two-step approach unifies two existing camps of work on high-dimensional inference: one camp has focused on inference based on a sub-model selected by the lasso, and the other has focused on inference using a debiased version of the lasso estimator. }
+However, in this paper, we show that under a certain set of assumptions, with high probability, the set of variables selected by the lasso is identical to the one selected by the noiseless lasso and is hence deterministic.
+Consequently, the na\"{i}ve two-step approach can yield asymptotically valid inference.
+We utilize this finding to develop the \emph{na\"ive confidence interval}, which can be used to draw inference on the regression coefficients of the model selected by the lasso, as well as the \emph{na\"ive score test}, which can be used to test the hypotheses regarding the full-model regression coefficients. }

 \keywords{Confidence interval; Lasso; $p$-value; Post-selection inference; Significance testing.}

 \spacingset{1.5}